-In daily life in the U.S. an identification card is useful and convenient.
+On campus, your UCCS ID will be useful.
+In daily life in the U.S. another type of identification card is useful and convenient.
 If you have a Colorado Driver's License (DL), that DL will be your daily ID.
 If not, you can apply for a Colorado State ID card.

 The information in the Colorado State DL and ID handout explains how to obtain a Colorado DL or ID.
 Getting either will require legal proof of your identity and your Colorado residence, while a DL will also require proof of driving knowledge and skills.

-Contact GEO with any questions about this process or if additional assistance is needed.
+Contact International Affairs with any questions about this process or if additional assistance is needed.

 In the United States, a Social Security number (SSN) is a nine-digit number issued to U.S. citizens, permanent residents, and temporary (working) residents.
 The number is issued to an individual by the Social Security Administration.
 Its primary purpose is to track individuals for taxation purposes.
 Social Security numbers are available only to those international students and scholars who have secured employment in the U.S. If you have previously applied for and been granted an SSN, this number is yours for life.
 You should not apply for a second number.

 Students and scholars who are required to file a tax return, but who are not eligible for a social security number, may need to apply for an Individual Taxpayer Identification Number (ITIN).
 If you will be employed while in the U.S., you must apply for an SSN in person at the local Social Security Office.
 See the Social Security Number Information handout for more information.

 Although an SSN may be requested for other services such as banking, utilities, cell phones, etc., it is only required for employment.
 For purposes other than employment, ask the service provider about acceptable alternative identification numbers.

 For your own security, keep your SSN safe and private.
 Be aware that the SSN is a key piece of information used in identity theft and other crimes.
 Never give your SSN out or make it public.

 Health Care and Medical Insurance in the U.S.